The Great Banquet – Isaiah 25

 He will take away from all the earth;

-The prophet Isaiah might have been living in a faithless land, but God gave him this uplifting vision of the future to share with his contemporaries as well as with us today.
-A great feast will happen when the Kingdom of God finally arrives, spreading over the whole earth at Christ’s return.
-The veil of suffering that covers many people will be destroyed, bringing a lightness and gaiety to all who are there.
-Tears will be wiped away, and the scourge of death will be removed once and for all.
-What a great time that will be!
-Even Abraham, Isaac and Jacob will be at the feast, Jesus tells us.
+Isaiah might have been living in a mostly-faithless land, but God gave him this uplifting vision of the future to share with his contemporaries as well as with us today.
+A great feast will be given when the Kingdom of God arrives, spreading out over the whole earth upon Christ’s return.
+A veil of suffering which covers many people will be destroyed, bringing a lightness and gaiety to all who enter God’s banquet.
+Tears will be wiped away and the scourge of death removed, once and for all.
+What a great time this will be!
+Centuries after Isaiah, Jesus would tell His disciples that even Abraham, Isaac, and Jacob will be seen at the celebratory feast.

-Yet, many will choose to skip this great banquet, rejecting their invitation.
-Jesus speaks of this in multiple parables, of people being invited to the great supper, yet giving flimsy excuses for not attending.
+Yet, many people will choose to skip this great banquet, rejecting their invitation.
+Jesus spoke of this in multiple parables.
+He also spoke of people being invited to the great supper, yet giving flimsy excuses for not attending.

-In Luke 14, the excuses Jesus shares for rejecting His invitation border on the comedic.
+In Luke 14, Jesus shares some of the excuses people use for rejecting His invitation, and they border on the comedic.
 One person talks of having just purchased a piece of property and needing to go see it.
 Usually that is done prior to the purchase!
 Another person says they bought five yoke of oxen, and need to go test them.
 Again, not the usual procedure to use when purchasing something – the testing usually comes before the purchase.
-A third person sent regrets because he had just married.
-Why could he not bring his wife along to such an important event?
-She is invited, too.
+A third person sends regrets because he had just gotten married.
+Could he not bring his wife along to such an important event?
+She is invited, too!

-Like anyone who has made a great sacrifice to offer a gift of love, God hurts when His generous offer is rejected.
-But He is a gentleman and will not force anyone to attend who does not wish to be there.
-We all have complete freedom of choice to reject His offer, no matter how foolish or flimsy our excuse may be.
+Like anyone who has made a great sacrifice to offer a gift of love, God is hurt when His generous offer is rejected.
+But the Holy Spirit is a gentleman and will not force anyone to accept Christ or to attend His banquet who does not wish to be there.
+We all have complete freedom of choice to accept or reject God’s offer of forgiveness through the cross of Christ, no matter how foolish or flimsy our own excuses may be.

-For those who choose to attend, this great banquet celebrating Christ’s return and global reign will be an unworldly experience.
-The tears, suffering and losses of this life will be long forgotten.
-A new day will have come, and we will be enwrapped in the holiness and love of Christ Himself.
+For those who do choose to attend, this great banquet celebrating Christ’s return and global reign will be an unworldly experience.
+The tears, pain, suffering, and losses of this life will soon be forgotten.
+A new day will have come, and we will be surrounded by and enclosed in the holiness and love of Christ Himself.

-The Book of Revelation refers to this kingdom banquet as symbolic of a marriage between Christ, the Holy Lamb of God, and His pure bride, the Church.
-We are pure because we have been thoroughly cleansed by His blood on the cross, and have been joined to Him.
+The Book of Revelation also refers to this kingdom banquet, using the symbolism of a marriage between Christ, the Holy Lamb of God, and His pure bride, the Church.
+We are each made pure through faith, thoroughly cleansed by His blood on the cross and resurrection from the dead.
+We have been eternally joined to Him.

-9 Then he said to me, “Write: ‘Blessed are those who are called to the marriage supper of the Lamb!’
-Revelation 19:9a NKJV
+Then he said to me, “Write: ‘Blessed are those who are called to the marriage supper of the Lamb!’
+Revelation 19:9a (NKJV)

 We are all invited by God to attend this great supper.
 The only question is, will we choose to be there?